-Fly fishing for predatory fish, whether you’re chasing pike in freshwater, tarpon in the Atlantic, or GTs in the Indian Ocean is one of the most exciting forms of fly fishing in my opinion.
+Fly fishing for predatory fish, whether you’re chasing pike in freshwater, tarpon in the Atlantic, or GTs in the Indian Ocean, is one of the most exciting forms of fly fishing, in my opinion.

 Watching a tarpon sip your fly, a GT come and crash your fly, or a pike hit your fly out of nowhere with a ginormous thump is an adrenaline rush of note.
-But, in order to convince these kinds of predators to come and eat, you have to be using the right flies.
+But, to convince these kinds of predators to come and eat, you have to be using the right flies.

 My Best Flies For Predator Fishing